skunkworxdark/XYGrid_nodes/README.md

 ## Overview

 These nodes add the following to InvokeAI:
-- Generate grids of images from multiple input images.
+- Generate grids of images from multiple input images
-- Create XY grid images with labels from parameters.
+- Create XY grid images with labels from parameters
-- Split images into overlapping tiles for processing.
-(Embiggen/Super Resolution workflow)
+- Split images into overlapping tiles for processing (for super resolution workflows)
-- Recombine image tiles into a single output image blending the seams between the image tiles.
+- Recombine image tiles into a single output image blending the seams

 The nodes include:
 - [Images To Grids](#images-to-grids-node)